asifgosla/ochat/README.md

 ## Overview

 Ochat is a C++ application to chat with an LLM using the Ollama APIs.
-Admittedly, this app is a bit contrived, as ollama already has chat functionality.
-However, the main purpose of this app is to demonstrate calling an Ollama REST API from C++, receiving the chunked post response, and processing the JSON response.
-Additionally it demonstrates the Bazel build system, Unit tests w/ Google Test, and Code Coverage.
+Admittedly, this app is a bit contrived, as Ollama already has chat functionality.
+However, the main purpose of this app is to demonstrate the following:

+- Calling an Ollama REST API from C++ and receiving a chunked response.
+- Processing JSON response
+- Using the Bazel build system, Unit tests with Google Test, and Code Coverage.

 ## Technologies